Choosing a destination in a time of terrorism

 I am recommending that you avoid thinking the way that terrorists want you to think.
 Fear is natural after an attack.
 But fear isn’t necessarily rational.
 Thinking rationally, weighing up the risks and benefits, might lead you toward the terrorists’ target, rather than away.

 If it eases your mind, stay away from crowded places like markets or sporting events.
 The chances, though, of you being involved in an attack are very small.
 Driving to the airport is probably riskier.
+And recent history has shown that you also might want to avoid crowded places in your own hometown.

 Terrorism is meant, partly, to stop you from visiting.
 Don’t let the terrorists get their way.